SaroashDS/KNN-based-Product-recommendation-system/README.md

-# KN Based Product Recommendation System
+# KNN Based Product Recommendation System

 ## Overview
 This project implements a perfume recommendation system based on image classification using a K-Nearest Neighbors (KNN) model trained on a dataset of perfume images.
 Users can upload an image of a personal care/ clothing item, and the system suggests similar products from the dataset.